4est-is-Forrest/square-iron/content/_index.md

   section_id: Web_Title
   component: hero_block.html
   content: Hello and welcome to my CV site.
 Here you can learn more about my professional
-    experience and view some of my Python projects accompanied with details.
+    experience as well as view some code samples.
   image: images/5.jpg
   actions:
   - label: Get Started